chanrl/IEEE-CIS-Fraud-Detection/README.md

 ## IEEE-CIS-Fraud-Detection

 # Background
 Exploring a financial dataset from Vesta Corporation.
-This (Kaggle competition)[kaggle.com/c/ieee-fraud-detection/overview] is seeking the best solutions for fraud prevention.
+This [Kaggle competition](kaggle.com/c/ieee-fraud-detection/overview) is seeking the best solutions for fraud prevention.

 # Objectives
 - Clean e-commerce transactions dataset provided by Vesta